fix

 The ease of use and “difficult to break through” qualities have made biometrics in security one of the most revolutionary adaptations.
 Here’s a fact to support that statement - the use of biometrics in the last 5 years has increased by 90%.
 So, there’s no doubt that biometrics in security has become the new standard.

-Types of Biometric Systems
+Exploring Different Types of Biometric Systems for Enhanced Security

 Biometric systems are mainly categorized into 2 types: